kylesomers/aws-lambda-zombie-workshop/NEW/README.md

 ## Get Started - Launch the workshop!

-To begin this workshop, **click one of the 'Deploy to AWS' buttons below for the region you'd like to use**.
+To begin this workshop, **click one of the 'Launch Stack' buttons below for the region you'd like to use**.
 This is the AWS region where you will launch resources for the duration of this workshop.
 This will open the CloudFormation template in the AWS Management Console for the region you select.

 Region | Launch Template
 ------------ | -------------